 (P.S.
 This particular drawer is part of the much-loved set that’s in my master bedroom.
 I unveiled that room here if you want to peek around.
 Take off your shoes, I don’t want dirt in my Pebble Rug.)

-Friendly Update: This particular dresser is from the MALM collection at IKEA.
+Friendly reminder: This particular dresser is from the MALM collection at IKEA.
 Many units are discontinued and on recall (so you may be able to return it to the store for a credit… even if broken).
-I own two sets; one with 4 drawers, and one with 5 (where the top level is actually two smaller drawers).
+I owned two sets; one with 4 drawers, and one with 5 (where the top level is actually two smaller drawers).
 Based on their age (~10+ years) I received a reimbursement of $275.